pandas-dev/pandas/doc/source/cookbook.rst

 The :ref:`multindexing <advanced.hierarchical>` docs.

-`Creating a multi-index from a labeled frame
+`Creating a MultiIndex from a labeled frame
 <http://stackoverflow.com/questions/14916358/reshaping-dataframes-in-pandas-based-on-column-labels>`__

 .. ipython:: python